How to keep what you do in your hotel room private

 Please help our efforts to make travel better for you and your family.

 Nine years ago, Travelers United called for the first-ever privacy discussions among travel stakeholders.
 Consumers, the FTC, DOT, airlines, travel agents, and computer operators met for a full day before the Advisory Committee for Aviation Consumer Protections.
 The work was ongoing, with meetings to be scheduled with airlines and other privacy groups.
-However, the Trump administration stopped all progress made by the Advisory Committee and nothing has happened lately.
+However, President Trump stopped all progress made by the Advisory Committee, and nothing has happened so far during the Biden administration.

 In addition, in 2019 the Senate Commerce Committee sent a letter to airlines noting privacy concerns.

-An additional transparency issue concerns how airlines handle personal information that they obtain from consumers through the ticket purchase process or otherwise.
+An additional transparency issue concerns how airlines handle personal information they obtain from consumers through the ticket purchase process.
 Data collected during a ticket purchase can include a passenger’s name, credit card numbers, date of birth, addresses, travel destinations, and travel companions, among other information.
-No comprehensive federal privacy law currently applies to the collection, use, and disclosure of consumer travel information.
-Consumer advocates have expressed concern that airline privacy policies can contain substantial caveats and that it is difficult for consumers to learn what information airlines and others in the travel sector are collecting, keeping, and sharing about them.
+No comprehensive federal privacy law currently applies to collecting, using, and disclosing consumer travel information.
+Consumer advocates have expressed concern that airline privacy policies can contain substantial caveats and that it is difficult for consumers to learn what information airlines and others in the travel sector collect, keep, and share about them.

 Today, the airline industry via the International Air Transport Association (IATA) is proposing new technology standards.
 These will allow airlines and, eventually, other travel providers, to create “personalized prices” for travelers.

 Voila!
-An airline could serve passengers very personal prices with exactly the ancillary services that they should want.
+An airline could offer passengers very personal prices with exactly the ancillary services that they should want.
 We passengers wouldn’t even have to think.
 The airlines would do our thinking for us.
-Heck, if IT advances and databases become powerful enough, the entire trip planning system can be automated.
-Our vacations may be planned from start to finish on what personal data shows we might want.
+Heck, if IT advances and databases become powerful enough, the entire trip-planning system can be automated.
+Our vacations may be planned from start to finish based on what personal data shows we might want.

 • Privacy matters from a security point of view, both personal and financial.

 Consumers need a travel privacy system.
-All travel providers should tell consumers what information the industry is holding about them.
-If nothing else, consumers would be able to make sure that the information is accurate, even if they have no control over how the information is used.
+All travel providers should tell consumers what information the industry holds about them.
+This would allow consumers to ensure that the information is accurate, even if they have no control over how it is used.

 Featured photo by Alex Block on Unsplash